xyproto/burnfont/README.md

 * The `cmd/scaled` example outputs an image where each "pixel" of the font is 4x4 pixels.
 * The `cmd/letters` example outputs an image where each pixel is a pixel.
+* The `cmd/txt2png` example can render text as a PNG image.

 ## Generating an image